zappala/cedarhills-blog/content/candidate-questions.md

   can all be proud of.
 At the end of the day the city needs to look at all options including lowering cost for the space, revenue sharing, etc.

+**Ben Bailey**: The grill has the opportunity to attract different types of customers.
+There are residents, golfers, reception parties, etc. that all could contribute the success of the grill.
+  The key is to find a business plan that will work within our community.
+I feel that we can find an entrepreneur that would be able to maximize the potential of this area.

 ## Question 8